sitilge/virtualization/README.md

  `DMAR: IOMMU enabled`
  ````

-Find information about the video card by running `lspci -nnk"`, locate the video card and the respective bus information
+Find information about the video card by running `lspci -nnk`, locate the video card and the respective bus information

 ````
 01:00.0 VGA compatible controller [0300]: NVIDIA Corporation GM206 [GeForce GTX 950] [10de:1402] (rev a1)